kkarwowski/ReactJS-HRCore/README.md

 Includes Firebase authentification and Cloud Functions.

+## Live demo

+Live demo on Netlify [link](https://hrcore-app.web.app)

 ## Status

 Core aplication is working, but it is still work in progress as I learn React.
 ## Current Features
-- [x] Update Associate profile picture, crop, resize to 200px square and upload to Firebase
+- [x] Update Associate profile picture, crop, resize to 200px square and upload to Firestore
 - [x] Set document category when uploading a new document
 - [x] Demo mode login button, restricts Demo user to affect State with Delete or Update functions.
 Demo user can't change data in Firebase or Firestore.
 - [x] Add, Delete Associate